marcomontalbano/jquery-jcreate/README.md

 ### Install Grunt and Bower

-To install Grunt and Bower, you must first download and install [node.js] (which includes npm).
+To install Grunt and Bower, you must first download and install [node.js] - which includes npm.

 Then, using the command line: